mauroalberti/geoSurfDEM/README.md

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_src_lateral.png)

-###Results
+###geoSurfDEM result

 At the end, what is the result of the geoSurfDEM application?

-We see it displayed in Paraview, importing the resulting csv file.
+We see it displayed in Paraview, by importing the resulting csv file and superposing on the DEM points and the plane surface.
 The results are symbolized by blue dots.
 You see them following the visual intersection between the plane with dip direction 135° and dip angle 35° and the DEM.

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_result_lateral.png)

-Always in Paraview we see, for a few records, that the corresponding point attitudes calculated by geoSurfDEM are correct: 135°/35° for each point.
+Always in Paraview we see, for a few records, that the corresponding point attitudes calculated by geoSurfDEM are as expected: 135°/35° for each point, since in this test case we were dealing with a geological plane.

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_result_table.png)